-SIHI Uganda hosted by Makerere University
+SIHI Uganda at Makerere University

-SIHI Uganda hosted by Makerere University
+SIHI Uganda at Makerere University

 We provide multi-sectoral expertise on social innovation in health and connect actors in order to advance community-based solutions for improving health outcomes in Uganda.

 SIHI Uganda was launched in 2017.
 We are based at Makerere University School of Public Health (MakSPH) and we are partnering with the Ministry of Health and other key health organisations in Uganda.
 Our mission is to support accessible, equitable and affordable health care delivery for all Ugandans through social innovation.

 Our focus areas are:

 Please select an activity to learn more about what we are doing.

 Every day, 300 children and 20 mothers die in Uganda.
 In 2017 we organised a public call to identify high impact community-based social innovations that are improving maternal and child health in Uganda.
 We received 25-nominations.
 Innovations included those working to improve access to delivery care; improve the quality of neonatal care and creating better opportunities for disadvantaged women and children.
 Five solutions were selected by an external independent review panel for further case study research and promotion.

 In 2017, our team visited each of the 5 selected innovations across Uganda.
 We interviewed innovators, implementers and beneficiaries from Kyaninga Child Development Center in Kabarole district, Healthy Child Uganda operating in Bushenyi and Rubirizi districts, Action for Women and Awakening in Rural Environment from Kaabong district, Bwindi Community Hospital in Kanungu district, and Imaging the World Africa operating in Kanungu, Sheema, Mubende, and Kamuli, districts.
 Full length case studies have been developed capturing the lessons and learning from each project.